tachyon-protocol/PoC_Payment_Channel/README.md

-# P2P VPN Payment Channel base on Ethereum Smart Contract
+# Payment Channel based on Ethereum Smart Contract of Session Dynamics
 Proof of Concept.
 Ignore all situations of data race.